planetmint/planetmint-driver-python/docs/handcraft.rst

 send the transaction
 ---------------------

-To send it over to BigchainDB we have different options.
+To send it over to Planetmint we have different options.
 You can chose from three different methods to change the broadcasting API used in `Tendermint <http://tendermint.readthedocs.io/projects/tools/en/master/using-tendermint.html#broadcast-api>`_.
 By choosing a mode, a new transaction can be pushed with a different mode.
 The recommended mode for basic usages is ``commit``, which will wait until the transaction is committed to a block or a timeout is reached.
 The ``sync`` mode